freifunkhamburg/site-ffhh/README.md

 	$ git clone -b SITE_VERSION https://github.com/freifunkhamburg/site-ffhh.git
 	$ cd site-ffhh

-	To build all domains into the subdirectory firmware:
+	To build the firmware into the subdirectory firmware:
 	$ ./build.sh -g ../gluon -o firmware
-	To build a specific domain (for example ffhh-nowe) into the subdirectory firmware:
-	$ ./build.sh -g ../gluon -l ffhh-nowe -o firmware
-	To build two specific domains (for example ffhh-nowe and ffhh-sued) into the subdirectory firmware:
-	$ ./build.sh -g ../gluon -l ffhh-nowe,ffhh-sued -o firmware

 	The build.sh supports the argument -b if you wish to also build firmware images marked as broken in gluon.